tip-org/cicm-paper/tip-syn.md

 is replaced with `apply1`.
 The lambda in the property has become a new function, `lam`, which closes over the free variables `f` and `g`.

-HO-function (with a closure)

-default
+## TODO

-mutual recusion
+mutual recusion (over data types, over functions)

-partial branches
+partial branches/partiality